Father · Son · Holy Spirit

 Not Servants but Sons and Daughters

 "The Spirit you received brought about your adoption to sonship.
 And by him we cry, 'Abba, Father'" (Rom 8:15).
-You are not a servant who earned access, not a guest who was invited — you are an adopted child with full inheritance rights.
+You are not a servant who earned access — you are an adopted child with full inheritance rights.
 Adoption in the Roman world conferred all the rights of biological children.
 You are fully His.

 Rom 8:14–17 · Gal 4:4–7 · Eph 1:4–5